Segnaly-2021/CV_Image-Classification/README.md

       http://localhost:8080/docs

-    Once there click on top of the **POST/predict** endpoint on the green bar and more options will become visible.
+    Once there click on the **POST/predict** endpoint on the green bar and more options will become visible.

 - Step 5:

-    Finally to try the app out click on the **try it out** button on the right corner.
+    Finally to try the app out click on the **try it out** button in the right corner.
     Submit an image by choosing one from the **images_test** directory.
 To find it navigate in your local filesystem to find the folder you cloned in **step 1**.

     After that, click on execute and let the magic happen!!!